hellohaptik/docs_haptik/docs/webhooks/send-feedback-to-haptik.md

 title: How to send feedback to Haptik
 ---

-## Log Feedback to Haptik via REST Api
+## Log Feedback to Haptik via REST API

 The Log Feedback API allows you to send feedback via a `POST` request to the Haptik Platform.
 The URL for logging feedback is generated on the Haptik Platform Dashboard.